truthcoin/www.truthcoin.info/_posts/2018-03-20-gigachain.md

     Thus the monthly decline factor is ( 1/ 1.059254 ) ...
      ...which is roughly a 5.6% decline per month.

 ![images](/images/gigachain-feerate-schedule.png)

+[^3]: It is possible to charge a fractional satoshi/byte rate -- we'd simply round up to the nearest satoshi.
+At 0.00041 sat/byte, a 500 byte txn would cost 0.205 satoshis, which we would need to round up to 1 satoshi.
+It takes 100 million satoshis to make up a whole BTC, so even at a price of $10,000,000/BTC, one satoshi is a mere ten cents.

 Thus, the typical txn will always cost $0.25 cents (nominal), even if the 2023 price of BTC skyrockets to $10 million.